ablake12/Book-Club-Go-API/README.md

 # Book-Club-Go-API
-Hello.
+Hello!
 This is a REST API that manages a virtual Book Club using SQLite for storing and managing the the data.
 Users can interact with this API through a User Interface or through postman.
 This API has the functionality to:
 - Add and delete books
 - Add, update, and delete reviews to the books